exercism/v3/languages/csharp/exercises/concept/enums/.docs/instructions.md

 # Instructions

-You are tasked with creating a program that will accept HTML Response Codes and output a value that's meaningful to us, humans.
+You are tasked with creating a program that will accept HTML Response Codes and output a value that's easily human readable.

 ### 1. Given a code, display it in human language.